Which situations require a sworn or certified translation?

-The authorities of countries that use the civil law system and have entered into the Apostille Convention may require an apostille in order to accept foreign documents and their translations.
+The authorities of countries that use the civil law system and have entered into the Apostille Convention may require an apostille to accept foreign documents and their translations.
 An apostille is an official certificate issued by a (Dutch) district court, comparable to a notarisation in domestic law.
-The court checks if the name and signature of the sworn translator are registered at the court.
+The court checks if the name and signature of the sworn translator and the signatory of the source document are registered at the court.
 Only when this is the case the court will issue an apostille.

 What is a legalisation?

-Documents and their translations that are to be used in countries that have not signed the Apostille Convention must be legalised.
-In the Netherlands, a district court will only legalise translations by sworn translators registered at the court.
+Official documents and their translations that are to be used in countries that have not signed the Apostille Convention must be legalised.
+In the Netherlands, a district court will only legalise documents by signatories and sworn translators registered at the court.
 In addition, the documents must be legalised by the foreign ministry of the country where the documents originated, and then by the foreign ministry of the government of the country where the documents will be used.
 Usually the last step of the legalisation process is performed at an embassy or consulate.

-Professional language service providers will be able to tell customers whether they need a sworn or certified translation, and whether their documents require an apostille or need to be legalised.
-Specialist translation agencies relieve their customers of all the work and provide the necessary certificates along with the sworn or certified translation.
+In some cases, the signature by the signatory of the source document also requires legalisation.
+Generally professional language service providers will be able to tell you whether you need a sworn or certified translation, whether your documents require an apostille or need to be legalised, They can also inform you about the most economical and fastest way to get your translation or whether further assistance from a notary or lawyer is required.
+Specialist translation agencies relieve you of most of the work and provide the necessary certificates and support.

 Which situations require a sworn interpreter?

-In many situations where there is a language barrier, family members, neighbours, friends or colleagues can save the day by acting as an interpreter.
+In many situations where there is a language barrier, your family, neighbours, friends or colleagues can save the day by acting as an interpreter.
 However, this solution is not an option when official documents need to be signed.